What should the PI/UNIT do when an award with cost sharing comes in?

 What is the general workflow for how cost sharING obligations will be monitored?

 When a proposal is awarded, the Award Management Team (AMT) will review the proposal and award to identify any cost sharing obligations.
 For awards with cost sharing, an initial cost sharing review will be completed by AMT 30 days after the award has been activated.
 The purpose of the initial review is to determine what the cost sharing obligations are and how the cost sharing obligations will be funded.
-If there are any changes to the proposed cost sharing budget or cost sharing which was not documented in ERA, the unit will document the changes on the Cost Sharing Requirement Form and send the form to email@example.com, attached to an ORSPA Action Form (OAF).
+If there are any changes to the proposed cost sharing budget or cost sharing which was not documented in ERA, the unit will document the changes on the Cost Sharing Requirement Form and submit to AMT using the Award Change Request activity in ERA.
 During the life of the project, AMT will complete interim reviews to track progress toward meeting cost sharing obligations and to document cost sharing obligations.
 During these reviews, The PI and RA should expect to receive cost sharing financial reports detailing the status of cost sharing.

 Is there a mechanism that can minimize the amount of time spent on tracking cost sharing?